mcmccollough/Hello_World/README.md

 I am a 4th year senior.

 **How to**
-This is a very simple README.md file to run.
+This is a very -*simple*- file to run.
 If i can do it, you can do it!

 **Files Used**
 - The knowledge learned from my BAIS professional prep course